smithy-lang/smithy/docs/source/spec/language-specification.rst

 AST apply type
 ~~~~~~~~~~~~~~

-A ``type`` of ``apply`` can be used to apply traits to shapes outside of a
+Traits can be applied to shapes outside of their definition by setting
-shape's definition.
-The ``apply`` type does not actually define a shape for
+``type`` to ``apply``.
+The ``apply`` type does not actually define a shape
-the shape ID; the shape ID MUST reference a shape or member of a shape.
+for the shape ID; the shape ID MUST reference a shape or member of a shape.
 The ``apply`` type allows only the ``traits`` property.

 .. code-block:: json